-This section includes key points for health professionals, highlighting the key information about group B Streptococcus (GBS or group B Strep) and the latest clinical guidelines.
+This section includes key points for health professionals, highlighting the key information about group B Streptococcus (GBS or group B Strep) and the latest clinical guidelines (links at the bottom of the page to relevant guidelines).
 It includes:

 - What to do about GBS during a woman’s pregnancy